 As you can tell, jobs in engineering offer strong salaries.
 When you first start your career in engineering, you can expect to earn salaries closer to the average salaries listed above.
 Your salary may be slightly lower on account of your lack of experience.

 After you gain more experience working in engineering, your salary prospects will improve.
-Senior civil engineers, for instance, earn an average of $95,154; the average salary for a civil engineer, on the other hand, is $76,540.
+Senior civil engineers earn an average of $95,154.
+The average salary for a civil engineer is $76,540.

 Do I Need an Engineering Degree?

-Enrolling in an engineering degree is a costly endeavor, both in terms of the time you will dedicate to studying and the money that you will spend on the program.
-So, it’s important that before you commit to any program, you have taken the time to think about whether you really need an engineering degree.
+Enrolling in an engineering degree is a costly endeavor.
+This includes the time you dedicate to studying and the money you spend on the program.
+It’s important that before you commit to any program, you take the time to think about whether you really need an engineering degree.

 If you want to pursue a career in engineering, having a degree is almost a necessity.
 Indeed, most jobs in civil engineering, chemical engineering, and other engineering-related fields are highly technical, and so they require a degree.
-Entry-level jobs typically look for an associate’s or bachelor’s degree, but if you hope to advance up to more senior roles in your career, having a master’s or doctoral degree can be helpful.
+Entry-level jobs typically look for an associate’s or bachelor’s degree.
+If you hope to advance up to more senior roles in your career, having a master’s or doctoral degree can be helpful.

-In addition, if you want to become a software engineer—someone who uses computers and programming to solve problems—then you may not need an engineering degree.
+If you want to become a software engineer, then you may not need an engineering degree.
 Indeed, you could pursue a computer science degree instead, or teach yourself how to code.
-There are also a number of coding bootcamps out there that teach practical software engineering skills in a short period of time, which may be an option worth considering.
+There are a number of coding bootcamps out there.
+These bootcamps teach practical software engineering skills in a short period of time, which may be an option worth considering.

 If you are interested in pursuing a career as an engineer, obtaining a degree in engineering is a valuable investment.
-Engineering degree programs teach you the theory behind engineering and will help you acquire the practical skills you need to navigate various different engineering challenges.
+Engineering degree programs teach you the theory behind engineering.
+It’ll help you acquire the practical skills you need to navigate various different engineering challenges.

 Although online engineering degrees are primarily conducted remotely, you may be expected to attend your college’s laboratory at times throughout the year.
-This is because some practical elements of engineering degree courses need to be completed in a lab environment, under the supervision of teachers and professors.
+Some practical elements of engineering degree courses need to be completed in a lab environment, under the supervision of teachers and professors.